 Clients living in Texas who have been granted an emotional support animal by a mental health professional are entitled to certain federal protections when it comes to renting a home or apartment.
 The law states that any person with a disability, either mental or physical, is given fair and equal access to housing with their ESA.

-Under this law, Texas ESA owners can live with their animals, even in accommodation where pets are not normally allowed.
-While it’s not legally required, landlords can request to see your ESA letter that demonstrates your need for the animal.
+Under this law, Texas ESA owners can live with their animals, even in accommodations where pets are not normally allowed.
+Landlords can request to see your ESA letter that demonstrates your need for the animal.

 Landlords are also not allowed to charge additional fees for tenants with ESAs, and they are not allowed to refuse to rent to a tenant because of their animal.
-However, you are financially liable if your ESA causes a threat to the landlord or other tenants or damages the property.
+However, you may be financially liable or have to remove your animal if your ESA causes a threat to the landlord or other tenants or damages the property.

-University campus housing is also covered under the Fair Housing Act, but dorm rooms are not.
+Most university campus housing is also covered under the Fair Housing Act, including dorm rooms.
 So, students who wish to have an ESA nearby while they study will want to keep this in mind.
 Like landlords, universities may also request an ESA letter to confirm the animal is registered and to determine its eligibility for housing accommodation.

 Because emotional support animals are not covered under the American Disability Act, they can be refused entry on public transportation such as buses or trains.
 However, many places do allow small pets, so you could be fine on some forms of public transport.